ONEmCommunications/documents/docs/building/html-tags.md

 Ignored if not inside a `<form>`.
 - `required` (boolean) - can be skipped if set to false.
 Ignored if not inside a `<form>`.
+- `default` (string) - used for not required form items, providing a default value when the item is skipped.
 - `status-exclude` (boolean) - if true this step will be excluded from the form completion status.Ignored if not inside a `<form>`.
 - `status-prepend` (boolean) - if true this step will be prepended to the body